Audi calls the tune

-The company is actively engaged with two major musical projects at its Ingolstadt site – the Audi Philharmonic Wind Orchestra, which has existed for more than half a century, and the Youth Choir Academy that was founded in 2007.
+Audi means "listen"!
+The company is actively involved in three major musical projects at its Ingolstadt site – the Audi Philharmonic Wind Orchestra, which has existed for more than half a century, the Audi Summer Concerts, and the Youth Choir Academy, which was founded in 2007 and has since earned a reputation stretching far beyond Bavaria.

 Now and then – Franz Happernagl can still well remember – the director came by, patted his musicians appreciatively on the shoulder and bought everyone a beer.
 They sat together in the dining hall after work, played marching music and waltzes, and were proud to be a part of it all.
 “I was a celebrity in the neighborhood because I played in the orchestra,” the musician recalls.